SMakaiTakori/sinatra-wishlist/README.md

 Have Fun!

-Contributing
+## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/SMakaiTakori/sinatra-wishlist.

-License
+## License

-The gem is available as open source under the terms of the MIT License..
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 Copyright (c) 2020 S. Makai Takori